Alot vs. A Lot vs. Allot: When to Use Each One (With Examples)

 Example:

-• Instead of saying, “She has a lot of shoes,” you might say:
+• Instead of saying, “She has a lot of shoes,” you could say:

 • “She owns an impressive collection of shoes.”